bitcoin-wallet-api/spec/core_spec.md

 Core Spec
 ---------

-Bitcoin Wallet API is based on three core protocols:
+Bitcoin Wallet API is based on five protocols:

 1. **Pay-to-Transaction**.
 App sends an incomplete transaction to Wallet and asks to add a certain amount of coins in it.
 Wallet asks user's permission and adds signed inputs to the transaction.